Skip to main content

-LONGWOOD, Fla. – A neighborhood in Longwood has been struggling for months after a local woman poured concrete into a drainpipe on her property.
+LONGWOOD, Fla. – A neighborhood in Longwood has been struggling for months after a woman poured concrete into a drainpipe on her property.

-That drainpipe was the only functional pipe for the Shadow Bay community, meaning that nearby roadways have been flooded as storms pass through the area.
+The drainage pipe was the only functional pipe for the Shadow Bay community, meaning that nearby roadways have been flooded as storms pass through the area.

 Read below for a timeline of events as of the time of this writing.